 Earlier, there seemed to be no end to the excuses that businesses had to put up with for every late payment made by their customers.
 And as a business owner, you know firsthand how crucial your customer’s payments are to your cashflow.
 Mixing your cashflow with late payments, or in some cases no payment at all, would just disrupt the entire process.
 But now, when new ways to transfer money pop up almost everyday, it’s about time that same-day payments can finally happen.

 An example of a new payment method in India is UPI, a simple system that allows funds to be transferred between two bank accounts, instantly.
 On its own UPI makes the entire payment process easier for both parties, sender and receiver, but for a business there’s a lot more going on than just payments.
 So instead, UPI can further benefit your business when it is combined with an online accounting software on the side to manage your payables and receivables, keep your books up-to-date, and take care of repetitive jobs that you would normally spend hours on.
 One such accounting tool is Zoho Books, a GST-compliant software that bundles up all of your business’ tasks like sending and receiving invoices and bills, reconciling bank transactions, tracking inventory, generating reports, and filing returns into one.
-Read on to learn more about UPI, what it is, how it works, how it compares with other payment methods, and how it works with Zoho Books.
+Read on to learn more about UPI for business, what it is, how it works, how it compares with other payment methods, and how it works with Zoho Books.

 What is UPI and how does it work?